markeel/godot-vizpath/addons/vizpath/README.md

 Based on the properties and how close the spots are allowed to be, you can guarantee that the path will always be constructed.
-If you allow unrestrained movement of the spots and the normals, you will need to report the error (which is what is done when using the Godot Editor).
+If you allow unrestrained movement of the spots and the normals, you will need to report the error (which is what is done when using the Godot Editor)

 ### Directly in the editor

+The VisualizedPath class will appear in the list of nodes when adding a node to a scene.
 The VisualizedPath class supports editing all the properties through the Inspector and updating the view immediately.
 It also allows a VisualizationSpot to be moved and its normal rotated using a subgizmo.
+At least 2 spots must be added.
+If the path is not valid, a warning will be presented on the VisualizedPath instance.

 ### Using subgizmo

 To use the subgizmo, click on the VisualizedPath and in the 3D view click on the yellow cone for one of the spots.
-The manipulation gizmo changes to that spot and then it can be moved (changing the position of the spot), or rotated (changing the normal at that spot).
+The manipulation gizmo changes to that spot and then it can be moved (changing the position of the spot), or rotated (changing the normal at that spot)

 ## Examples